 A lot of mystique surrounds some of the jobs that professional advertisers do, and with good reason.
 It takes years of hard work, dedication, trial, and error to become an expert in this discipline.

 That doesn't mean you can't knock it out of the park if you have an understanding of the tasks involved in advertising and you're about to launch into a career in this field.
 And you might want to handle your advertising yourself if you run a small business—particularly if you're just starting out.
-Maybe you're curious as to what's involved and wondering if you really need a professional.

 Identify Your Audience